How to Choose and Use an Oscillating Multi-Tool

 What you’ll need

-• A starter pack of blades: bi-metal flush-cut (BIM), wood plunge-cut, segment grout-removal, sanding pad with assorted papers
+- Starter blade pack: bi-metal flush-cut (BIM), wood plunge-cut, segment grout-removal carbide, sanding pad

-• The right blade fitting for your tool — Starlock, Starlock Plus, Quick-In, or generic OIS (read Step 4 before buying)
+- The right blade fitting for your tool — Starlock, Starlock Plus, Quick-In, or OIS (read Step 4 before buying)

 Step 1: The five jobs that justify the spend